 State actions to limit coverage

 Section 1303 of the ACA clarifies that health insurance plans are not required to cover abortion.
-It also allows states to pass laws prohibiting abortion coverage on plans in their exchanges, and 25 states have done so.
-Most of those states limit their ban to coverage for elective abortions, and do allow exchange plans to cover abortion if the mother’s life is in danger, or if the pregnancy is the result of rape or incest.
+It also allows states to pass laws prohibiting abortion coverage on plans in their exchanges, and 26 states have done so as of 2018.
+Most of those states limit their ban to coverage for non-Hyde abortions, and do allow exchange plans to cover abortion if the mother’s life is in danger, or if the pregnancy is the result of rape or incest.

-But eight states do not allow an exception for cases where the pregnancy is the result of rape or incest, and two states – Louisiana and Tennessee – do not allow any abortion to be covered on plans sold in the exchange, even if the woman’s life is in danger or the pregnancy resulted from rape or incest.
+But some states do not allow an exception for cases where the pregnancy is the result of rape or incest, and two states – Louisiana and Tennessee – do not allow any abortion to be covered on plans sold in the exchange, even if the woman’s life is in danger or the pregnancy resulted from rape or incest.

 As long as a state has not banned elective abortion coverage in its exchange, carriers are permitted to provide elective abortion coverage.
-But in order to do so, the ACA requires carriers to collect a separate premium amount (at least $1 per month, not eligible to be covered by premium tax credits/subsidies) for each enrollee to cover abortion services, and hold it in a separate allocation account.
-The ACA requires this separate fee to be at least $1 per month, but most carriers report that it actually costs them less than $1/month to provide elective abortion coverage; they round up the amount in order to comply with the ACA.
+But in order to do so, the ACA requires carriers to collect a separate premium amount (at least $1 per month, not eligible to be covered by premium tax credits/subsidies) for each enrollee to cover abortion services, and hold it in a segregated account.
+And as noted above, the Trump administration’s new rule, which takes effect in mid-2020, ensures this is an onerous process, for both the insurer and the member, with the newly proposed rule requiring two separate invoices and payments each month.

 Access to plans that cover elective abortions